Skip to content

 Hacker Sidekick is useful for blue, purple, and red team work, secure development, and review, because you get a full editor, terminal, and AI assistant in one product.

 The sections below are a concise overview of what the shipping app includes.
-For sign-in, default URLs, and the model endpoint, start with the Hacker Sidekick app.
+For sign-in and updates, start with the Hacker Sidekick app.

 Workbench: editor, repo, and project